anshulk/anshulk.github.com/_posts/2014-04-12-google-codejam.md

 * __Deceitful War__
 The hero of this round.
 The problem starts with a warning that its not for beginners.
 Sorting out this one was the most enjoyable part and pen-paper came in handy.
 I __highly recommend__ this problem to anyone who thinks he is a coder.

-I can see that my coding style has evolved and I now use structs and functions more, leading to a  clener and more beautiful, elegant code.
+I can see that my coding style has evolved and I now use structs and functions more, leading to a  cleaner and more beautiful, elegant code.
 May be I'll upload my code on github.

 Thanks for reading.